 At FATJOE, we always use as many simple sentences as possible when crafting our own descriptions.
 Writing intuitively – even about highly-technical products – makes your pages more accessible and understandable.
 It can even help sell your product!

 By contrast, complicated sentences are a big turn off for customers too.
-Long, winding sentences with complicated syntax makes it hard to understand your products’ FABs.
+Long, winding sentences with complicated syntax can make it hard to understand your products’ FABs.
 This can easily blur your value proposition.

 Stick with short, simple sentences where possible and avoid clustering long words.